Skip to main content

 Common Questions

-Mental health apps can be effective, especially when grounded in cognitive behavioral therapy and used consistently.
+Mental health apps can be effective, particularly when grounded in cognitive behavioral therapy and used consistently.
 CBT-i Coach has strong evidence for insomnia.
 PTSD Coach has data supporting symptom tracking and engagement.
 The biggest predictor of effect is consistent use.

 An app cannot replace therapy for moderate to severe conditions.
 Apps work best as a supplement, not a replacement.
 For mild stress or sleep issues, an app may be enough on its own.
 For trauma, depression, or anxiety disorders, pair the app with a licensed therapist.